 Another email is sent to the applicant.
 Note that the access link remains unchanged when the same email address is used.

-This information appears in real time from the Interview Portal, so long as the applicant has opted-in to a release question.
+This information appears in real time from the Interview Portal, as long as the applicant has opted in to the release question.
 You can also use this data when working with the List Manager and Export Manager.

 Where available, you'll also have access to several other features on the Medical School Portal.
 These include: